 Then, I had him make another long snake shape out of white play-doh, but this time thicker, and wrap it around the outside of the tooth.
 This will represent the enamel.

-With just a little shaping here and there to maintains its tooth shape, we were done!
+We finished our model with just a little shaping here and there to maintains its tooth shape.

-After the tooth model was made, we discussed the parts of a tooth and what their jobs were.
+Finally, we discussed the different parts of a tooth.
 I cut out labels for each part of the tooth and we used yarn to show where those parts were on our model.

-I was pretty blown away after talking about how the dentin was porous like a sponge to see him grab a pencil and start poking holes in the play-doh dentin.
+My son grabbed a pencil and start poking holes in the play-doh dentin.
 At first I said, “No, wait!
-What are you doing?”, thinking he was just messing around.
+What are you doing?”, thinking he was just playing around.
 But, he said, “You said it was porous like a sponge so I’m putting holes in it like a sponge.”
 Sometimes we never know just all those little brains are absorbing!